Fizzolas/duplicate-file-finder/README.md

 - **Speed vs Accuracy**: Disable "Similar images" and "Similar videos" for faster exact-match-only scans
 - **Memory Issues**: Lower the RAM limit if you experience slowdowns or crashes
 - **CPU Usage**: Reduce thread count if your PC becomes unresponsive during scans
+- **Watch the ETA**: The estimated time to completion updates in real-time based on current scan speed

 ---